 Set in the Cycladic Island, not far from Crete or Mykonos, Santorini Island is served by its own airport, close to the island’s capital, Thira.

 However, it might not be as easy to get there, depending on where you come from.
-During the peak season, many European capitals have direct flights to Santorini, thus coming from the US would mean flying into Athens or other European hub and from there getting to Santorini.
+During the peak season, many European capitals have direct flights to Santorini, thus coming from the US would mean flying into Athens or other European hubs and from there getting to Santorini.

 This might mean that your flight would be a bit longer than the one for the Amalfi Coast.